firehol/blocklist-ipsets/README.md

 [EmergingThreats.net](http://www.emergingthreats.net/) default blacklist (at the time of writing includes spamhaus DROP, dshield and abuse.ch trackers, which are available separately too - prefer to use the direct ipsets instead of this, they seem to lag a bit in updates)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Fri May 22 04:30:01 UTC 2015.

 The ipset `emerging_block` has **965** entries, **18065466** unique IPs.